15 Best Things to Do in Vernon (CT)

 The Shoppes At Buckland Hills

-There are retail units along the I-84 in the south-west of Vernon, but if you stay on towards Hartford for a couple of minutes you come to a whole enclave of malls and entertainment amenities.
+There are retail units along I-84 in the southwest of Vernon, but if you stay on towards Hartford for a couple of minutes you come to a whole enclave of malls and entertainment amenities.

 The largest of these is The Shoppes at Buckland Hills, for Barnes & Noble, Foot Locker, GameStop, H&M, JCPenney and the like.

-Next door The Plaza at Buckland Hills is mainly given over to dining, and has a spectrum of chain restaurants like Five Guys, Olive Garden and Taco Bell.
+Next door The Plaza at Buckland Hills is mainly given over to dining.
+The spectrum of chain restaurants here includes Five Guys, Olive Garden and Taco Bell.

-Then, just to the north, the open-air Promenade Shops at Evergreen Walk is a bit more upscale, home to Apple, L’Occitane, Clarks, Banana Republic, Old Navy and Sephora.
+Then, just to the north, the open-air Promenade Shops at Evergreen Walk is a bit more upscale.
+Here I’m taking Apple, Anthropologie, Banana Republic, Pottery Barn, Old Navy, and Sephora.

-In between the malls there’s a raft of standalone restaurants, from Wendy’s to Red Robin, and Cinemark’s Buckland Hills 18 and IMAX multiplex.
+In between the malls there’s a raft of standalone restaurants, from Wendy’s to Red Robin.
+For some entertainment, Cinemark’s Buckland Hills 18 XD and IMAX multiplex is no more than a couple of minutes from Vernon.

 15 Best Things to Do in Vernon (CT):